FMMT666/launchpad.py/README.md

       Due to some bugs in PyGame's MIDI implementation, the buttons of the Launchpad won't work after you restarted a program (LEDs are not affected).

-      WORKAROUND #2: Simply hit one of the AUTOMAP keys (the topmost 8 buttons) For whatever reason, this makes the MIDI button  events appearing again...
+      WORKAROUND #2: Simply hit one of the AUTOMAP keys (the topmost 8 buttons).
+                     For whatever reason, this makes the MIDI button events appearing again...

       WORKAROUND #1: Pull the Launchpad's plug out and restart... (annoying).